ysh329/kaggle-cervical-cancer-screening-classification/README.md

 In this competition, [Intel](https://www.kaggle.com/intel) is partnering with [MobileODT](http://www.mobileodt.com/) to challenge Kagglers to develop an algorithm which accurately identifies a woman’s cervix type based on images.
 Doing so will prevent ineffectual treatments and allow healthcare providers to give proper referral for cases that require more advanced treatment.

-## Basic Idea with Step by Step Implementation
+## Basic Idea with Step-by-Step Implementation

 1. [[pre-processing]](./code/cervix-part-crop-GMM-Method-on-train-additional-train-and-test-set.ipnb) Due to big image (`4000*4000`, etc), I resize the original images to fixed size (`224*224`) and crop out the no-relevant part.
 2. [Generate MXNet format binary file of images] Prepare `.lst` and `.rec` files referring [Prepare Datasets | MXNet](https://github.com/dmlc/mxnet/tree/master/example/image-classification#prepare-datasets).